gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/writing-better-software.md

 "Agile"'s main goal is to identify risks as early as possible and not to postpone them till the end of a project.
 CI supports exactly that.
-With CI, you will detect integration, design problems early.
+With CI, you will detect integration and design problems early.
 This allows you to make course correction on the way.